 - Seek Professional Help When Necessary – If your parent or loved one can’t seem to shake their stress and is becoming withdrawn, then you could seek professional help on their behalf.
 Counseling can be a great tool in the arsenal against stress and can allow the senior to open up and identify triggers for stress as well as possible solutions.

 - Look Into Home Care Services – Seniors often experience stress out of fear – fear of losing their independence, their home or even their quality of life.
 While your loved one may not want to admit the need for help, bringing in a part-time caregiver can help ensure that they are able to maintain as much of their regular routine and independence as safely possible.
 Caregivers can assist with daily activities and also provide companionship to combat feelings of stress, loneliness and depression.
 Click here to learn more about hourly home care for seniors in Albuquerque.

-Home Care Assistance is a trusted provider of senior and elder care in Albuquerque, NM, offering flexible hourly and live-in care plans, highly trained caregivers and no long-term contracts.
+Home Care Assistance is a trusted provider of senior and home care, Albuquerque can rely on.
+We are offering flexible hourly and live-in care plans, highly trained caregivers and no long-term contracts.
 To learn more about the benefits of in-home care, reach out to a friendly Care Manager at 505-798-0800 and schedule your complimentary, no-obligation consultation.